shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     const history = useHistory();
 ```

-Now we can run .map on the selector and return Token_card.js component we just created.
+Now, we can run .map on the selector and return `Token_card.js` component we just created.
 We pass in all the props that are required.

 We can see the completed code here.

 ```js
 import React from "react";
 import { useDispatch, useSelector } from "react-redux";